 Effects of other coverage

-It is your responsibility to keep ORS informed of any changes that may affect your own, your spouse's, and your dependent's eligibility and/or coverage, so be sure to notify ORS when anyone on your insurance has coverage under another insurance plan.
-You can do this in miAccount or by sending in a completed Insurance Enrollment/Change Request (R0452C) form.
+It's your responsibility to keep ORS informed of any changes that may affect your own, your spouse's, and your dependent's eligibility and/or coverage, so be sure to notify ORS when anyone on your insurance has coverage under another insurance plan.
+You can do this in miAccount or by sending a completed Insurance Enrollment/Change Request (R0452C) form to ORS.
 Enrolling in another health or prescription drug plan may result in termination of your retiree coverage for you, your spouse, and enrolled dependents.
-If you aren't sure if you'll be affected, send a secure message to an ORS representative using Message Board.
+If you aren't sure if you'll be affected, send a secure message to an ORS representative using the miAccount Message Board.

-If you and your spouse are both Michigan public school retirees and enrolled with the same carrier, you will be covered together under one contract.
+If you and your spouse are both Michigan public school retirees and enrolled with the same carrier, you'll be covered together under one contract.

 Opting Out

-Before you are enrolled in the Medicare plans, your insurance carrier will send an opt-out notice listing the full conditions for opting out.
+Before you're enrolled in the Medicare plans, your insurance carrier will send you an opt-out notice listing the full conditions for opting out.
 If you do not want our coverage, you can opt out by completing the form and mailing it to ORS.
-If you enroll in the Medicare plans but change your mind before your effective date, you can complete the opt-out form and submit it to ORS.
-If you do opt out, you will be completely disenrolled from the retiree health and prescription plans.
+If you enroll in the Medicare plans but change your mind before your Medicare start date, you can complete the opt-out form and submit it to ORS.
+If you do opt out, you'll be completely disenrolled from the retiree health and prescription drug plans.